-How do you write a E-Commerce and Fraud Protection Tips document?
+How to write my E-Commerce and Fraud Protection Tips document

 E-Commerce Tips for Client

 Use designated account for Internet orders (check with clients bank for restrictions).
 90% of fraudulent orders come from free e-mail addresses.
 You may want to consider refusing credit card orders from customers using free e-mail or manually verify orders.
 There is a higher risk for non-tangibles (software, etc).